The Yamaha LL16L ARE is the left-handed version of the LL16; all the features are the same except it's for a left-handed guitarist.

 Traditional Yamaha LL Body Style

 Yamaha guitars are known for their quality construction, excellent tone, and balanced volume.
-Yamaha LL Series guitars feature a non-scalloped bracing pattern that produces its balanced sound while enhancing low-end response.
+Yamaha LL Series guitars feature a non-scalloped bracing pattern that produces a balanced sound while enhancing low-end response.

-In forty years of retailing musical instruments, we've never heard a guitar that sounds this good for so little money!
+In more than forty years of musical instrument retailing, we've never heard a guitar that sounds this good for so little money!
 Add our Yamaha LL16L left-handed handcrafted acoustic guitar to your cart and get it on its way.

-Andy's Music, an 8X winner of the prestigious NAMM TOP 100 Dealer Award, is a family business with family values serving musicians, music educators, and houses of worship on the Gulf Coast.
+Andy's Music, a 9X winner of the prestigious NAMM TOP 100 Dealer Award, is a family business with family values serving musicians, music educators, and houses of worship on the Gulf Coast.
 Keeping the gift of music alive since 1977.